 Some students find that going to a junior or community college for two years and then transferring to a four-year school can help save on tuition and other costs.
 The quality of many of these schools is strong, and they offer many of the same introductory classes your child would take at a four-year school early on.

 Several cities have multiple junior colleges.
 Review their course guides and see how easy a junior college makes it to transfer credits to your child’s desired four-year school; some universities may not accept all transfer credits from a junior college, while others may have agreements with local junior colleges to accept all transfer credits from the two-year school.

 Skilled high school guidance counselors may suggest schools that fit your child's interests and your budget that you may have overlooked.
 You can also hire an outside consultant who can provide even more detailed information about schools and admissions and even help with the application process.

 Attending college fairs and individual presentations by colleges can also help in your search.
 You and your child should take advantage of the opportunity to ask lots of questions about its programs, extra-curricular activities, life on campus and anything else of interest.
 You may learn about schools you didn’t know existed before and be able to cross some off your list.

 If possible, visit the school while it's in session and take a campus tour.
 Speak with current students and have your child sit in on a class or two.
 Some schools arrange overnight dorm visits where your child will get a better understanding of what it’s like to go to the school, and talk to students in a casual setting.

 Choosing the right college can be difficult, but weighing the most important issues carefully can lead to a happy and productive experience for your child.
 Because you'll likely be the one paying most of the tuition, it's good to have an investment and savings plan.
-Use our college savings calculator to help you gauge how much you need to save, and then contact Nationwide for more information about investment products and services that can help financially prepare your family for college.
+Contact Nationwide for more information about investment products and services that can help financially prepare your family for college.